JasonGlazer/createRulesetProjectDescription/docs/lessons_learned.rst

 The development of the createRulesetModelDescription.py script for EnergyPlus always has multiple goals:

- - Demonstrate an initial implementation of producing an RMD
+ - Demonstrate an initial implementation of producing an RPD
- - Uncover problems with RMD schema
+ - Uncover problems with RPD schema
  - Show feasibility of implementation
  - Implement as many stable data groups as possible